A benefit overpayment is when you are given more money than you are entitled to. This may happen if we don’t know your circumstances have changed.

 If you want to know more about a decision or think it’s wrong, get in touch with us.
 You must do this within 1 month of the date of your notification letter.

 Things you cannot challenge are:

-If you tell us about your correct circumstances throughout the period of the overpayment we may be able to reduce the amount we overpaid you.
+If you tell us about your correct circumstances throughout the period of the overpayment, we may be able to reduce the amount you overpaid.
 This is called 'underlying entitlement'.

-Before we can work out whether you should get any underlying entitlement, we may ask you to fill out a new form to explain your circumstances, and give us documents as evidence of your actual income and capital for the period of the overpayment.
-You need to supply this information within one month of the notice of overpayment.
+Before we can work out whether you should get any underlying entitlement, we may ask you to fill out a new form to explain your circumstances.
+We may ask for evidence of your actual income and capital for the overpayment period.
+You need to supply this information within 1 month of the notice of overpayment.